Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 Basics
 ======

-Modeling in mathematical optimization is a discipline that requires multiple skills working in tandem:
+Modeling in mathematical optimization is a discipline that requires multiple skills working in unison:

 1. **Domain knowledge** to translate a business problem into objectives and constraints
 2. **Mathematics** to translate these objectives and constraints into mathematical equations